FriskaNaila/Friska-Naila-Bot-Discord/README.md

 * :musical_note: **Music:** `play`, `loop`, `skip`, `stop`, `jumpto`, `volume`, and **4 more!**
 * :lock: **Moderation:** `ban`, `kick`, `warn`, `mute`, `createchannel`, `createemoji`, and **9 more!**
 * :electric_plug: **Utility:** `weather`, `aes256`, `embed`, `enlarge`, and **4 more!**

-## Screenshots and Examples
-You can see those command examples and screenshots [here](https://github.com/RealKoolisw/DraconianJSBot/tree/main/assets)

-## Issue/Suggestions
-If met any issues, go [here](https://github.com/RealKoolisw/Draconian/issues) to report bug and create new issue for supporting

-## Github Repository
-Draconian Made by Koolisw, project [Here](https://github.com/RealKoolisw/Draconian)

 ## Self-Hosting & Development
 Requirement: